namllats/cretonjs/README.md

 let creton = new Creton();
 ```

-To create a new HTTP client using the proxy and HTTP library provided by Creton, you'll need to create a new instance of the Creton HTTPService class,
+To create a new HTTP client using the proxy and HTTP library provided by Creton, you'll need to create a new instance of the Creton HTTPService class.

-with the next HTTP Proxy address as a parameter passed through to the `constructor()`.
+The next HTTP Proxy address will then need to be pass as a parameter through to the `constructor()`.
 This gives you the ability to pass your own HTTP proxies in as well as using
 the in built proxying mechanisms that Creton provides.
 ```js
 let HTTPProxyAddressToUse = creton.proxy.fetchNextProxy().address;